How do I apply for campus housing?

 Students coming into housing for fall semester will NOT be permitted to move-in early unless they are participants of approved goups such as Writig Workshop.

 Why didn't I get my room choices?

 Assignments are made according to the date applications and full payments are received.
 If you didn't receive a hall of your choice, it may be because those halls were already filled with applications received before yours.
 Returning residents have an opportunity to select a room prior to new residents.
 Some halls have a higher rate of returning residents.
 Your name will automatically be placed on a waiting list for a preference not honored.
 The waiting list will remain active until move-in day.
-Approximately three weeks after move-in, students on a waiting list for an Honors Hall or space will be contacted to update their interest in remaining on the list.
-The waiting list created for double rooms or community moves (such as Living/Learning Center to The Woods or vice versa) will be deleted at that time.
+Approximately three weeks after move-in, students on a waiting list for an Honors Community or space will be contacted to update their interest in remaining on the list.
+The waiting list created for double rooms or community moves (such as Theme and Interest Floor to The Woods or vice versa) will be deleted at that time.
 Students should then work through their Resident Assistant to express their interest in moving to a different room/location.

 Can I have a room of my own?

-Most singles are assigned to continuing residents through a room retention/room selection process held in the winter quarter.
+Most singles are assigned to continuing residents through a room retention/room selection process held in the spring semester.
 Demand usually exceeds supply.
 Indication of a request for a single room on the Preference Sheet does not guarantee the request will be granted.
 The limited number of single rooms that become available are offered to students who have filled out a Singles Waiting List Form.
 New and incoming students may request a Single Room Authorization form after June 1.